Early Stages of Self-Healing at Tungsten Grain Boundaries from Ab Initio Machine Learning Simulations

 \subsection{Dynamics and mechanism of defect migration to the GB}

 After comparing structural properties and defect energetics, we now turn to study defect evolution in a W$\langle110\rangle$/W$\langle112\rangle$ GB supercell containing 54,000 atoms.
 This size was chosen as a compromise between computational cost and the ability to reproduce bulk-like conditions within the grains.
+For the large-scale MD simulations that follow, we restrict the comparison to the two widely used empirical potentials, EAM and Tersoff, which are far less computationally demanding and, to date, have been used more broadly than the more recent MLIPs.

-To study this process, we introduced 500, 750, and 1,000 defects (Frenkel pairs) into the system to simulate typically expected post-cascade defect densities (hereafter referred to as the cases of low, medium and high density of introduced defects, respectively), followed by thermalization at the appropriate temperatures (300\,K, 650\,K, and 1000\,K) for 8\,ps, a value that falls within the range commonly employed for this type of simulation.
-Fig.~\ref{pot_energies} shows the initial (0\,ps) and final (100\,ps) configurations for the third case, i.e., high density of defects, obtained using MLIP-W (Fig. \ref{pot_energies} A), the Tersoff potential (Fig. \ref{pot_energies} B), and the EAM potential (Fig. \ref{pot_energies} C), at 300\,K (top panels) and 1000\,K (bottom panels).
+To study this process, we introduced 500, 750, and 1,000 defects (Frenkel pairs) into the system to simulate typically expected post-cascade defect densities (hereafter referred to as the cases of low, medium, and high density of introduced defects, respectively), followed by thermalization at the appropriate temperatures (300\,K, 650\,K, and 1000\,K) for 8\,ps, a value that falls within the range commonly employed for this type of simulation.
+Fig.~\ref{pot_energies} shows the initial (0\,ps) and final (100\,ps) configurations for the third case, i.e., high density of defects, obtained using MLIP-W (Fig. \ref{pot_energies} A), the Tersoff potential (Fig. \ref{pot_energies} B), and the EAM potential (Fig. \ref{pot_energies} C), at 300\,K (top panels) and at 1000\,K (bottom panels).
 Atoms in Fig.~\ref{pot_energies} are color-coded according to their potential energy difference (\(\Delta E_{\text{pot}}\)) relative to the bulk for each potential.
-We only show atoms with energies above 0.5\,eV for 300\,K and 0.75\,eV for 1000\,K, in order to highlight defected or strained regions.
+We only show atoms with energies above 0.5\,eV at 300\,K and 0.75\,eV at 1000\,K, in order to highlight defected or strained regions.
 At high temperatures, the increase in the minimum energy value accounts for thermal vibrations.
 In addition to the atomic configurations, histograms in Fig.~\ref{pot_energies} illustrate the distribution of potential energies.
 In these histograms, the red curve corresponds to the initial distribution (0\,ps), while the blue curve represents the final distribution (100\,ps).
 Moreover, atoms not visualized in the atomic configurations correspond to those within the gray shaded area of the histogram.